Mastering Microsoft Project 2016 - 55205 Course Outline

 Don't need to "Master" Microsoft Project?
 We also offer a 2-day essentials version of this content.
 While A55205 class is an official Microsoft title that will allow enterprise customers to pay with Software Assurance Vouchers, the 2-day class is not a Microsoft official class and must be paid in dollars.
 For details on this alternative format, go to

 There are no prerequisites for this course.
-However, it is helpful to have taken an introductory project management course, such as Versatiles Principles of Project Management.
+However, it is helpful to have taken an introductory project management course or have some level of project management experience.